Grant Robertson: Businesses with 40 per cent reduction in revenue will be eligible for wage subsidy

 Extending the wage subsidy again would be looked at closely, he said.

-"We don't have a specific plan to carry it on, but we want to remain responsive to need."
+"We don't have a specific plan to carry it on, but we want to remain responsive to need.

 "Let's see how level 1 goes.
 Let's see what the impact is."